-- An example can only be added once the event that makes it funny has ended.
-In particular, anything related to a widespread disease, basic hygiene, hoarding of any kind, or something similar to social distancing doesn't inherently mean that there's a connection to the Coronavirus Pandemic.
+Note: Examples can only be added once the event that makes them harsher has ended.
+In particular, anything related to a widespread disease, basic hygiene, hoarding of any kind, or something similar to social distancing doesn't inherently mean that there's a connection to the COVID-19 Pandemic.
 Please don't add examples of this nature.

 - Anime & Manga

 - Fan Works

 - Web Original

 - While the infamous Sports Illustrated Cover Jinx is often the source of laughs, it can also go the other way.